CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 ### Issues:

 1. Send low and high amount to Coreum and return high and low back.
    1.1.
-XRPLUser sends 10 XRPL originated token to coreumUser (bridge account balance: 10, coreumUser balance: 10) 1.2.
-XRPLUser sends 1e17 XRPL originated token to coreumUser (bridge account balance: 1e17, coreumUser balance: 1e17 + 10) 1.3. coreumUser sends 1e17 XRPL originated token to XRPLUser (bridge account balance: 0, XRPLUser balance: 1e17) 1.3. coreumUser sends 10 XRPL originated token to XRPLUser (bridge account: fail since we have nothing to send)
+XRPLUser sends 10 XRPL originated token to Coreum user (bridge account balance: 10, Coreum user balance: 10) 1.2.
+XRPLUser sends 1e17 XRPL originated token to Coreum user (bridge account balance: 1e17, Coreum user balance:
+   1e17 + 10)
+   1.3.
+Coreum user sends 1e17 XRPL originated token to XRPLUser (bridge account balance: 0, XRPLUser balance: 1e17) 1.3.
+Coreum user sends 10 XRPL originated token to XRPLUser (bridge account: fail since we have nothing to send)

 The same issue might be in case the bridge account holds 1e20 and receive 1 XRPL originated token.
 The delivered amount will contain the 1 XRPL originated token, but the bridge balance will remain the same.

 2. Send Coreum originated token to XRPL, mint it there, and send back.
    1.1.
 CoreumUser sends 1e17 Coreum originated token to XRPLUser (bridge account balance: 0, bridge contract: 1e17, XRPLUser balance: 1e17)
    1.2.
 XRPLUser mints 100 tokens on the XRPL by sending 49, 49, 2 amounts to a recipient with low balance and back.
    1.3.
-XRPLUser sends 100 tokens back to coreumUser (bridge account balance: 0, bridge contract: 1e17 - 100, CoreumUser
+XRPLUser sends 100 tokens back to Coreum user (bridge account balance: 0, bridge contract: 1e17 - 100,
+   CoreumUser
    balance: 100)
    1.3.
-XRPLUser sends 1e17 tokens back to coreumUser (bridge account balance: 0, bridge contract: fail not enough balance locked on the contract)
+XRPLUser sends 1e17 tokens back to Coreum user (bridge account balance: 0, bridge contract: fail not enough balance locked on the contract)

 ### Handling